 The Experimental Research Faculty of the Faculty of Business and Economics (FBE-ERF) offers a state-of-the-art facility for experimental, behavioural research.

-The Facility will enable behavioural researchers to test economic theories and develop policies.
+The Experimental Research Facility at the Faculty of Business and Economics enables first class facilities for behavioural researchers to test economic theories and develop policies.
 Behavioural experiments are an increasingly important tool in social sciences research but also in business and policy-making.

-Laboratory experiments allow researchers to study behaviour at a level of precision that is not feasible outside the lab.
+Our laboratory experiments allow researchers to study behaviour at a level of precision that is not feasible outside a controlled laboratory environment.

 A lot of experimental research in social sciences happens in laboratories like this where researchers can study people’s behaviour in highly controlled settings, allowing detailed observation of people and enabling zooming in on very particular aspects of behaviour.

 Today, researchers study everything from risk-taking, to trading mechanisms, auction design and trading robots.
 Increasingly, controlled experimentation is also used in government agencies to test policy options before they are implemented, these days sometimes referred to as ‘nudges’; and in business, to test processes or products before they are rolled out in the market.

 Experiments are used to study behaviour and develop theories in many areas of the social sciences, ranging from consumer research, to accounting, market microstructure and health economics.
 They are also increasingly being used by businesses and government agencies to develop and test new products, services and policies, before they are being rolled out in the population.